What is an affiliation?

 All three affiliation fairs together are included in the "Twin Cities Regional Science Fairs" and each affiliated fair represents a different demographic and geographic area.

 35W compete in the Twin Cities affiliation.
-Schools whose school district headquarters are west of 35W compete in the Western
+Schools in these counties whose school district headquarters are west of 35W compete in the Western

 Suburbs affiliation.
 The exception to this rule is for the St. Paul affiliation.
 Students who attend a school with headquarters located